 Physical Therapy Guide to Meniscal Tear

-Meniscal tears are common injuries to the cartilage of the knee that can affect athletes and nonathletes alike.
-These tears can be either “acute,” meaning they happen as a result of a particular movement, or “degenerative,” meaning they happen over time.
+Meniscal tears are common injuries to the cartilage of the knee.
+They can affect athletes and nonathletes alike.
+These tears can happen as a result of a specific movement or develop over time.
 Your physical therapist can help you heal a meniscal tear and restore your strength and movement.
-If surgery is required, your physical therapist can help you prepare for the procedure and recover following surgery.
+Surgery is often not needed for meniscal tears.
+If you need surgery, a physical therapist can help you prepare for the procedure and recover afterward.

 The meniscus is a cartilage disc that cushions your knee.
-Each of your knees has 2 menisci (plural of meniscus); one on the inner (medial) part of the knee, and the other on the outer (lateral) part of the knee.
-Together, they act to absorb shock and stabilize the knee joint.
+Each knee has two menisci (plural of meniscus).
+One meniscus is on the inner part of the knee, and the other is on the outer part of the knee.
+Together, they act to absorb shock and keep the knee joint stable.

 How Does It Feel?